 After 30 days, you should receive an answer to the investigation, either in your favor or not.
 If the results of the research are not in your favor, there are additional steps you can take.
 Start by sending certified letters to ChexSystems by assertively asking that they provide you more proof to their reasoning and, if needed, start the process of taking them to small claims court.
 You will want to take these next steps, especially if you receive a lack of response regarding your claims and disputes.

 Look for Other Banking Options

 Bank of America is just one of many who are willing to give those of us who have made financial mistakes another chance at being successful at banking.
-Check with your local banks or credit unions to see if they offer fresh start or second chance checking accounts or even check out some online banks that don’t use ChexSystems or look at your credit history like BBVA or Chime.
-You can see the full post here.
+Check with your local banks or credit unions to see if they offer fresh start or second chance checking accounts or even check out some reputable online checking accounts with no ChexSystems banks.
+You can see all the banks that don’t pull ChexSystems here.

 We know that trying to manage your money and conduct routine financial transactions is a struggle without a bank account.
 Using pre-paid debit cards to make purchases where cash is not accepted can be expensive, buying money orders to pay your bills is inconvenient, and taking your check out to the grocery to cash is a hassle.
 Don’t give up thinking you don’t have options, start by cleaning up the ChexSystems record that banks check and start looking for an account that will help you manage your money as you go through life every day!
-Check out our recent post on banks for bad credit here.
+Check out our recent post on the best checking accounts for bad credit.